 - (a) In General.-Section 10 of the Securities Exchange Act of 1934 (15 U.S.C.
-78j) is amended- - (1) by moving subsection (c) so as to appear after subsection (b); - (2) by designating the undesignated matter at the end of that section as subsection (d); and - (3) by adding at the end the following: - "(e)(1) Rules promulgated under subsection (b) that prohibit fraud, manipulation, or insider trading (but not rules imposing or specifying reporting or recordkeeping requirements, procedures, or standards as prophylactic measures against fraud, manipulation, or insider trading), and judicial precedents decided under subsection (b) and rules promulgated thereunder that prohibit fraud, manipulation, or insider trading, shall apply with respect to permitted payment stablecoins with respect to those circumstances in which the permitted payment stablecoins are brokered, traded, or custodied stablecoin transactions and restricted digital assets transactions engaged in by a broker, dealer, digital asset broker, or digital asset dealer or through an alternative trading system or digital asset trading platform to the same extent as they apply to securities transactions.
+78j) is amended- - (1) by moving subsection (c) so as to appear after subsection (b); - (2) by designating the undesignated matter at the end of that section as subsection (d); and - (3) by adding at the end the following: - "(e) (1) Rules promulgated under subsection (b) that prohibit fraud, manipulation, or insider trading (but not rules imposing or specifying reporting or recordkeeping requirements, procedures, or standards as prophylactic measures against fraud, manipulation, or insider trading), and judicial precedents decided under subsection (b) and rules promulgated thereunder that prohibit fraud, manipulation, or insider trading, shall apply with respect to permitted payment stablecoins with respect to those circumstances in which the permitted payment stablecoins are brokered, traded, or custodied stablecoin transactions and restricted digital assets transactions engaged in by a broker, dealer, digital asset broker, or digital asset dealer or through an alternative trading system or digital asset trading platform system to the same extent as they apply to securities transactions.

-- "(2) Judicial precedents decided under section 17(a) of the Securities Act of 1933 and sections 9, 15, 16, 20, and 21A of this title, and judicial precedents decided under applicable rules promulgated under such sections, shall apply to permitted payment stablecoins and restricted digital assets with respect to those circumstances in which the permitted payment stablecoins or restricted digital assets are brokered, traded, or custodied by a broker, dealer, digital asset broker, digital asset dealer, or through an alternative trading system or digital asset trading system to the same extent as they apply to securities. - "(3) Nothing in this subsection may be construed to provide the Commission authority to make any rule, regulation, or requirement, or impose any obligation on a permitted payment stablecoin issuer or a permitted payment stablecoin, including digital asset issuer regarding any aspect of the operation operations of a permitted payment stablecoin issuer or issuer or issuer, a digital asset issuer, a permitted payment stablecoin, or a restricted digital asset." - (b) Treatment of Permitted Payment Stablecoins.-Title I of the Securities Exchange Act of 1934 (15 U.S.C.
-78a et seq.), as amended by section 304,404, is amended by inserting after section 6B the following
+- "(2) Judicial precedents decided under section 17(a) of the Securities Act of 1933 and sections 9, 15, 16, 20, and 21A of this title, and judicial precedents decided under applicable rules promulgated under such sections, shall apply to permitted payment stablecoins and restricted digital assets with respect to those circumstances in which the permitted payment stablecoins or restricted digital assets are brokered, traded, or custodied by a broker, dealer, digital asset broker, digital asset dealer, or through an alternative trading system or digital asset trading platform system to the same extent as they apply to securities. - "(3) Nothing in this subsection may be construed to provide the Commission authority to make any rule, regulation, or requirement or impose any obligation or limitation on a permitted payment stablecoin issuer regarding or a digital asset issuer regarding any aspect of the operations of a permitted payment stablecoin issuer or issuer, a digital asset issuer, a permitted payment stablecoin, including requirements or a restricted digital asset."

+(b) Treatment